yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 In yuzu, disable `View > Single Window Mode`.
 Enable Exclusive Fullscreen from `Emulation > Configure.. > Graphics > Fullscreen Mode`.
 Then just play your games in fullscreen by pressing F11.

-The issue is caused by some bad combination of running a Qt window inside another window, and NVIDIA’s way to detect framerate for windowed applications.
+The root of the problem is caused by some bad combination of running a Qt window inside another window, and NVIDIA’s way of detecting the framerate of windowed applications.
-Removing any of the two solves the low framerate while using Variable Refresh Rate displays.
+Removing any of the two factors solves the low framerate while still taking advantage of Variable Refresh Rate.

 #### AMD, great news, after 25 years

-Hell froze over, pigs learned to fly, and starting with the Windows driver version 22.7.1, AMD introduced a completely new OpenGL driver, making Radeon cards on Windows viable to use both APIs, not just Vulkan.
+Hell froze over, pigs learned to fly, and starting with the Windows driver version 22.7.1, AMD introduced a completely new OpenGL driver, making Radeon cards on Windows viable options to use both APIs, not just cool kid Vulkan.

-Performance is close to 100% higher, or more in some titles, and many rendering bugs are fixed.
-But why write about it, it’s better to let the numbers do the talking:
+Performance is close to 100% higher, or more, in some titles, and many rendering bugs are fixed.
+But why write about it?
+It’s better to let the numbers do the talking:

 {{< imgs
 	"./perf.png| Thank you RodrigoTR!"
   >}}

+Tch, okey, that's a lot of numbers, let's try to make it easier to digest.

 {{< single-title-imgs
     "Thanks toastUnlimited!"